thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 In the Dashboards section, find the dashboard you want to export from the list.
 Opposite the name of the dashboard in the list, click on the "Export dashboard" button.
 The configuration file in JSON format with all settings on the control panel will be saved on your PC.

-{% include images-gallery.html imageCollection="dashboard-export" preview="false" %}
+{% include images-gallery.html imageCollection="dashboard-export" %}

 You can do this directly from the Dashboard.
 Open the Dashboard and click the "Export dashboard" button in the upper right corner of the screen.

-{% include images-gallery.html imageCollection="dashboard-export-direct" preview="false" %}
+{% include images-gallery.html imageCollection="dashboard-export-direct" %}

 ### Export widget